frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 This virtue becomes more important when the atmosphere in society is particularly materialistic.
 It can threaten to choke the spiritual sphere of life.

-We need to have our hearts free in order to "seek first the kingdom of God, so that all these other things will be given us besides" (cf. Matt.
+We need to have our hearts free in order to "seek first the kingdom of God, so that all these other things will be given us besides" (*cf*.
+Matt.
 6:33).

 When the opportunity comes to deny ourselves certain pleasures, it\'s a very good thing to seize that opportunity and to do it elegantly, thanking God for the good things that He\'s given to us.
 It\'s a virtue that we have to try and practice at all times.